learn-co-curriculum/skills-based-js-intro-to-functions/README.md

 }
 ```

 Here we have a function called `sayHello`; its body reads `console.log('Hello!')`.
 When you declare the function, you'll notice that nothing's happened yet.
 That's because we have to call it!
-Enter the following in your console:
+Enter the following in your console (Where):

 ```js
 sayHello()
 ```

 You should see `'Hello!'` printed to your console!
+It did the first time, but not the second and third time I tried.

 ![it's working](https://i.giphy.com/BoBOKNtlR8rTi.gif)